-If you don't ask for precertification
+If you don't ask for prior authorization

-If you have a service or fill a prescription that needs to be precertified, but we did not get a request for precertification, we will most likely not cover the service, and you will have to pay the billed charges in full.
+If you have a service or fill a prescription that needs prior authorization, but we did not get a request for prior authorization, we will most likely not cover the service, and you will have to pay the billed charges in full.

-In addition, if your out-of-network provider does not get a precertification from BCBSAZ for a service that requires it, you may be required to pay a precertification charge, or the claim may be denied (your SBC shows which benefits have these penalties for non-precertification).
-If you have to pay a precertification charge, it does not count toward your calendar-year deductible or out-of-pocket maximum.
+In addition, if your out-of-network provider does not get a prior authorization from BCBSAZ for a service that requires it, you may be required to pay a prior authorization charge as listed in your Plan Attachment, or the claim may be denied.
+You'll find a list of services that need prior authorization at azblue.com/individualsandfamilies/resources/forms and medications that need prior authorization at azblue.com/pharmacy.
+If you have to pay a prior authorization charge, it does not count toward your calendar-year deductible or out-of-pocket maximum.